King of Avalon has been extended with Heroes. This guides describes this new functionality.

 Via the Advanced menu you can summon a Hero each 24 hours for free, or pay gold (first attempt 1000).
 Also here you can receive Hero Fragments or Hero XP instead of a Hero.
 You have a larger chance to get a Rare Hero than with an Apprentice Summon.

 You need Horns to make Summons in the Master Summon.
-These Summoning Horns can be obtained by slaying Monsters, rallying Barbarian Camps and from the Daily Rewards (this is what the documentation claims, but I have not seen them listed as prizes for any of the Daily Rewards stages).
+These Summoning Horns can be obtained by slaying Monsters, rallying Barbarian Camps.
 They also come with certains packs you can purchase, and are occassionally a Merlin Gift.
+They can be traded in the Goods Exchange as well.
+If you have some farm accounts, you might consider trading Summoning Horns to your main account each day.
 You can get Epic Heroes via a Master Summon, but also Regular or Rare Heroes, or Hero XP or Hero Fragments.
 Note that the Master Summon is only available if you ever spent money on buying any pack in the game.

 Via the Summoning Circle you can access the Hero Gallery, which gives you an overview of all available heroes.